openlawteam/docs/docs/review-tool/README.md

     <img src="./img/review-popup-fix-entity.png" alt="Fix Entity" />
 </center>

-And set correct entity type (`Person`), it will be applied to the text and move to the next item.
+And set correct entity type to (`Person`), it will be applied to the text and move to the next item if available.

 At this stage of the review all classified entities will be converted into OpenLaw Markdown variables and applied to the background text in the editor.

-With the variables updated in the editor the Review Tool starts the next task automatically: Variable Renaming.
+With the variables updated in the editor the Review Tool starts the next stage automatically: [Variable Renaming](#variable-renaming).

 ---

 ### Variable Renaming

 After reviewing the entity matches and types it is time to give a proper name to the variables.
-Remember that each entity you have classified in the previous step is converted into a markup variable.
+Each one of the entities you have classified in the previous step is now a Markup Variable.
+Variables need to be properlly named for better comprehension.

-Some of the variables we already converted for you, such as dates and addresses.
-That's why do not need to classify these two types.
+Some of the variables we already named for you, such as dates and addresses, but you might want to rename them.

-There are several types of variables to rename.
-Currently these are the types that are available:
+There are several types of existing variables.
+Currently the available types for renaming are:

-Variable type `Date`:
+`Date`

 <center>
     <img src="./img/renaming-popup-date-var.png" alt="Date Var" />
 </center>

-Variable type `Organization`:
+`Organization`

 <center>
     <img src="./img/renaming-popup-org-var.png" alt="Organization Var" />
 </center>

-Variable type `Person`:
+`Person`

 <center>
     <img src="./img/renaming-popup-person-var.png" alt="Person Var" />